hairstyle trends 25 Hairstyles for Greasy Hair That Will Hide Oily Roots

 Try it at home by pulling your strands into a ponytail as you normally would.
 Next, split the length of your ponytail into two even sections.
 Take a tiny amount of hair from the outer edge of one section and cross it over to the other side.
 Continue switching back and forth between sections until you reach the end of your hair.

 Hairstyles for greasy hair don’t have to be complicated, and the braided ponytail makes a snazzy case for that.
-Pulling your hair back is a foolproof method for masking grease, and the woven detailing adds an unexpected touch that works in your favor.
+Pulling your hair back is a foolproof method for masking grease on any hair type, and the woven detailing adds an unexpected touch that works in your favor.

-Bubble braids will add a fun vibe to your strands and elevate your daily ‘do.
+Bubble braids will add a fun vibe to your strands and elevate your daily hairdo.
 This fabulous braid-meets-ponytail style revamps your look and flaunts the classic ponytail aesthetic you love with a volumized spin.
 Check out our article, How To Bubble Braid Your Hair in 5 Steps, to help you bring this look to life.

-Thanks to Tiktok, we’re officially obsessed with claw clips (another ’90s trend that’s come full circle).
+Thanks to TikTok, we’re officially obsessed with claw clips again (another ’90s trend that’s come full circle).
 With so many designs to choose from, they are incredibly chic and can pull together your entire look.
 Not to mention, claw clips are extremely practical at not only taming pesky flyaways but also hiding any hair grease.
 Twist your hair up into the viral ’90s updo or secure it into a half-up, half-down look — whichever you choose, you can’t go wrong.
 The (claw clip) world is your oyster.

 Half-up top knots are an old-school look that seems to have never gone out of style.
 And with many influencers wearing the style, it comes in handy as a fashionable way to conceal greasy hair.
 It keeps the oiliest sections of your hair tamed while allowing the remainder of your hair to hang free.